Chronic headaches / migraines affect about 1% of the UK population

 - Tingling sensations, pins and needles, and weakness or numbness in the limbs

-BOTOX® has now been approved as a preventive treatment for chronic migraine by UK drug regulators; after having been approved by the FDA in the US.
+BOTOX® was approved in 2010 as a preventive treatment for chronic migraine in the UK by drug regulators MHRA; after having been previously approved by the FDA in the US.

 This will come as a welcome relief to know there is another treatment to add to the list as most sufferers really struggle to find a treatment that is totally effective.